 Under the authority, direction, and control of the USW(P&R) through the ASW(HA), the Director, DHA:

 a.
-Provides RSMs with timely access to inpatient and outpatient medical and behavioral health services in accordance with the February 23, 2011 Assistant Secretary of Defense for Health Affairs Memorandum, through DoW facilities, purchased care, or a provider of choice in coordination with the VA.
+Provides RSMs with timely access to inpatient and outpatient medical and behavioral health services through DoW facilities, purchased care, or a provider of choice in coordination with the VA.

 b.
 Administers medical support and services and, when appropriate, RCP support and services.
 Provides recommendations for continual process improvement.